 But many of these effective anti-poverty programs do not reach enough of the people they are designed to help, and others, like SNAP, could do more good if their benefits were higher.
-Nearly 16 million American households are food insecure, and the average SNAP benefit in Ohio is only \$1.38 per person per meal.14 Only one in four qualifying renters receives rental assistance because Congress has not provided enough funding.15 Between 2004 and 2015, the number of families with children receiving rental vouchers dropped by 250,000 - a 13 percent decline.16 This is despite the fact that the Census data show that 54 percent of Ohio households with income less than \$20,000 a year spend more than half of their income on housing.17
+Nearly 16 million American households are food insecure, and the average SNAP benefit in Wisconsin is only \$1.17 per person per meal.14 Only one in four qualifying renters receives rental assistance because Congress has not provided enough funding.15 Between 2004 and 2015, the number of families with children receiving rental vouchers dropped by 250,000 - a 13 percent decline.16 This is despite the fact that the Census data show that 62 percent of Wisconsin households with income less than \$20,000 a year spend more than half of their income on housing.17

-More than 28 million Americans, including 644,000 Ohioans, remain uninsured.
-Low-income adults in the 20 states that refused to expand access to Medicaid to their low-income residents are uninsured at nearly twice the rates of those in states like Ohio that have taken this step to expand coverage,18 leaving them at even greater risk for overwhelming medical costs and, too often, forcing them to forgo necessary medical treatments.
+More than 28 million Americans, including 300,000 Wisconsinites, remain uninsured.
+Low-income adults in the 20 states that refused to expand access to Medicaid to their low-income residents are uninsured at nearly twice the rates of those in states that have taken this step to expand coverage,18 leaving them at even greater risk for overwhelming medical costs and, too often, forcing them to forgo necessary medical treatments.
 The lack of child care holds back working parents.
-Only one out of seven children eligible to receive federal child care assistance is getting any help, and more than 373,000 children in need have lost access to child care since 2006, including 7,300 children in Ohio, leaving families to struggle to pay for care or forgo jobs to stay home and provide care.19
+Only one out of seven children eligible to receive federal child care assistance is getting any help, and more than 373,000 children in need have lost access to child care since 2006, including 1,800 children in Wisconsin, leaving families to struggle to pay for care or forgo jobs to stay home and provide care.19 workers would benefit up to 16.2 million people.20 Similarly, families with children earning less than \$3,000 a year are excluded from claiming the Child Tax Credit (CTC), denying help to children because their parents, despite working, are too poor.
+Expanding the CTC to these poorest children and families would benefit millions every year.

 The Earned Income Tax Credit (EITC), an extremely effective anti-poverty and pro-work tax credit, provides far less help to low-income workers who aren't raising children.
 This group has an unenviable distinction as the only group of Americans who are taxed into poverty.
-Expanding the EITC to these workers would benefit up to 16.2 million people.20 Similarly, families with children earning less than \$3,000 a year are excluded from claiming the Child Tax Credit (CTC), denying help to children because their parents, despite working, are too poor.
-Expanding the CTC to these poorest children and families would benefit millions every year.
+Expanding the EITC to these

-The Trump Administration and Congress Would Make Ohio Poorer
+The Trump Administration and Congress Would Make Wisconsin Poorer